Lease buyout: When and how to buy out your car lease

 Key takeaways

-• Leasing a car before buying can be a good idea as it may save money on initial payments and allow you to test the car before committing to a loan.
+- Leasing a car before buying allows you to test the car before committing to a loan — and potentially save on monthly payments.

 When should you lease before buying?

 A lease buyout is a good idea if you are ready to drive a vehicle long-term rather than going ahead with a new lease.
-If you want lower initial payments before committing to a car loan, leasing with the intent to purchase could work.
+If you want lower initial payments before committing to a car loan, leasing with the intent of purchasing could work.

-To decide which option is best, add the total cost of leasing a car, including upfront fees, to the car’s projected residual value at the end of the lease.
-Then compare that number to the car’s sale price, plus all fees and money factor over the life of the car loan.
-See which number is lower.
+To decide between a lease buyout or a new lease, add the total cost of leasing a car, including upfront fees, to the car’s projected residual value at the end of the lease.
+Then compare that amount to the car’s sale price, plus all fees and money factor over the life of the car loan.

 Sometimes, leasing and then buying is more expensive than buying outright.
-This is especially true if you exceed the dealer’s mileage limits or the residual value at the end of the lease is much higher than anticipated.
+This is especially true if you need to pay for excess mileage or the residual value at the end of the lease is much higher than anticipated.

-But imagine you can get a good money factor deal on your lease and the residual value is lower than expected.
-Leasing could let you avoid getting locked into a car until you know it fits your lifestyle.
+The money factor for a leased car is the way your monthly fee is calculated.
+It depends on a number of factors, including your credit score and current market conditions.
+If you can get a good money factor on your lease and the residual value is lower than expected, leasing could let you avoid getting locked into a car until you know it fits your lifestyle.

 Key considerations before leasing to buy

-Ahead of choosing the make and model of your potential lease, weigh your typical driving habits.
+Ahead of choosing the make and model of your potential lease, weigh your typical driving habits against potential lease fees.

 How long do you want to drive the car?